MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/quickstart-python-train-score-model.md

 In this step, you'll create a stored procedure that generates a model for predicting outcomes.

-1. Open Azure Data Studio, connect to your SQL Server instance, and open a new query window.
+1. Open Azure Data Studio, connect to your SQL instance, and open a new query window.

 1. Connect to the irissql database.